tharinduwso2telco/sandbox-service/dep-sandbox/README.md

 ```
 ####6.3.4 Current Limitations for Service Provider

 purchaseCategoryCode is currently not maintained in DB level of sandbox, where it is actually maintained for validation at HUB level.
-So the validation for this parameter will pass in sandbox validation eventhough it fails at HUB.
+So the validation for this parameter will pass in sandbox, eventhough it fails at HUB.

 ###6.4 Credit Service